 A cursory glance at a chart of Cohasset Harbor, on the South Shore of Massachusetts, might lead one to question the sanity of any mariner who would go near the place.
 But boaters have, and do, and for good reason!By Liza Carens Salerno • Photography by Tom Richardson & Benjamin Boynton

 Discovered in 1614 by Captain John Smith, Cohasset’s name is derived from the Algonquin word for “long, rocky place”—an apt description for the gauntlet of granite hazards that lurk outside this cozy harbor just south of Boston.
 Yet despite its fearsome reputation, the harbor can be accessed through three well-marked channels leading from the open ocean.
 In fair weather there’s no problem, as long as you pay attention to your position and the chart plotter.
-Even better, Cohasset boaters now have more room to play with, as a dredging project in 2016 has increased the main channel depth to at least 8′ at mean low tide and the width to 90′.
+Even better, Cohasset boaters now have more room to play with, as a dredging project in 2016 increased the main channel depth to at least eight feet at mean low tide and the width to 90 feet.

 Of course, Cohasset has other eateries worth checking out, and the inner harbor features several public floats where you can leave a dinghy or small skiff free of charge while you visit the local shops and restaurants or stretch your legs.

 For a small-plate option, take a two-minute walk to Brisa at the Cohasset Harbor Inn, where hot and cold tapas, flatbreads and shared plates are served outside overlooking the harbor.
-Whichever you chose, soak up the waterside ambiance as you watch local fishermen unload a catch that might end up as a part of your meal.
+You can soak up the waterside ambiance as you watch local fishermen unload a catch that might end up as a part of your meal.
 Or skip the restaurants altogether and buy some lobsters right off one of the boats.

 Short Stroll to Town